8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [x] move client portal to client facing site that way it prefills in form for them and its less confusing to use and seems like one big system
 - [ ] finish off nav users items
 - [x] finish off assign to client buttons
+- [ ] reserveNow.dealerid has the client login and return process done already to copy off of
 - [ ] go through new lead process and all other customer contact processes
 - [ ] finish off contact us process
 - [ ] finish off Reserve Now process